 Q. Have you reviewed the transactions that the ISO has indicated were made pursuant to the DOE Orders?
 If so, do you generally agree or disagree with them?

-A. Yes, I have reviewed the sales that the ISO indicates were made pursuant to the DOE Order.
+A. Yes, I have reviewed the purchases the ISO made that it indicates were pursuant to the DOE Order.
 I disagree with the ISO’s data because it inappropriately contends that the ISO required generators to generate, deliver, interchange, and transmit electric energy to the ISO on only 5 days (i.e., December 20, 2000, December 21, 2000, December 23, 2000, December 24, 2000 and January 9, 2001).
 The ISO’s communications and representations to the DOE and generators in the region, indicate that the ISO intended to make purchases under the DOE Orders on more than the 5 days listed in the ISO’s data.